Schools Spectacular

 Supervision

 • Successful individual applicants will be placed into an ensemble and be under the supervision of the ensemble manager during rehearsals and performances.
-Parents/carers will need to support their child's transport to and from rehearsals.
+Families/carers will need to support their child's transport to and from rehearsals.

 • All students at the Schools Spectacular must be supervised by a teacher at all times.